vickytnz/northlandca-static/faqs.md

 {% capture accordion_content2 %}

-Northland Chartered Accountants are based out of Whangarei.
-Our primary goal is to provide quality local services to Northlanders in Whangārei, Dargaville and the surrounding regions.
+Northland Chartered Accountants has offices in Whangarei and Kerikeri.
+Our primary goal is to provide quality local services to Northlanders in Whangārei, Kerikeri and the surrounding areas.

 {% endcapture %}